reelieuglie/Scripts_and_Commands/cloud/aws/CLI_Commands.md

   instancetype=p3*; for i in $(aws ec2 describe-regions --region us-east-1  --query "Regions[].RegionName[]" --output text); do aws ec2 describe-instance-type-offerings --location-type availability-zone  --filters Name=instance-type,Values=$instancetype--region $i  --output text | awk '{print $3}' | sort -u; done
 ```
 ### Check if AMIs are in use within Launch Configurations or Templates in an Account
+* This is a bash script.
+Copy, paste into a file, and then run the file.
 ```
 #!/bin/bash
 # As with all of my scripts, use at your own risk.
 Checks if AMIs are in use.